jackrobertscott/big-schema/README.md

 console.log(isValidComplexUser);  // Should print true if the data is valid
 ```

 These are just examples to illustrate complex schema shapes.
-The actual behavior would depend on your implementation of `validateData`.
+The actual behavior would depend on your implementation of `validateBig`.

 ## Helper Functions

-### `ioString(options)`
+### `bigString(options)`

 Creates a schema for validating strings.